 Ms. (Pronounced “Miz”)

-Married Individuals who do not share their spouse’s last name and identify as female (she/her).
+Married Individuals who do not share their spouse’s last name and identify as women (she/her).
 Some married individuals who do share their spouse’s last name may also prefer Ms. Default to Ms. unless you’re certain they wish to be addressed as Mrs.

 Mmes (Pronounced “Madames”)